xynehq/jaf/examples/mcp-demo/README.md

 # MCP Filesystem Server Demo

-This demo showcases the integration of **Model Context Protocol (MCP)** with the **Functional Agent Framework (JAF)**.
+This demo showcases the integration of **Model Context Protocol (MCP)** with the **Juspay Agent Framework (JAF)**.
 It demonstrates how to build AI agents that can perform filesystem operations using MCP tools, providing a secure and interactive file management system.

 ## 🎯 Features Demonstrated